 All patients have the opportunity to work with an oncology nurse navigator.
 Other key supportive team members include cancer rehabilitation specialists, dietitians, genetic counselors, researchers and social workers.
 Many of these team members meet weekly to review each breast cancer case to ensure treatment is individualized and communicated to the rest of the team.

 Three types of mammograms:

-- Digital breast tomosynthesis is a screening or diagnostic mammogram that often is referred to as a 3D mammogram.
-This technology allows the radiologist to review the breast tissue through a series of thin, detailed images, or “slices.”
-The use of 3D imaging detects 41 percent more breast cancers.
+- Digital breast tomosynthesis is advanced technology that allows the radiologist to review the breast tissue through a series of thin, detailed images, or “slices.”
+The use of 3D imaging detects 41 percent more breast cancers than 2D imaging alone.